 For each pair of numbers (a, b), a subset of the numbers an ± bn have algebraic factors based on algebraic identities involving some special polynomials, known as "Aurifeuillian" polynomials (from the mathematician L.F.A.
 Aurifeuille).
 The details of generating these polynomials and the corresponding factors are complex (see Brent, On computing factors of cyclotomic polynomials), but for our purposes here, the following will serve to explain the presence of these entries in the Homogeneous Cunningham tables.

 When a number has an Aurifeuillian factorization, it splits into two roughly equal sized numbers.
 By convention, these are referred to as the associated L and M numbers.
 These numbers may have their own algebraic factors, and often the original number will have other algebraic factors as well.
 So an Aurifeuillian factorization allows one to factor a number significantly larger than one without such a factorization for the same cost.
 For this reason, the tables extend the exponent limits for numbers with Aurifeuillian factorizations.
-Specifically, the exponents go up to a value which keeps the L and M numbers under 1024 bits.
-This will be at least twice the limit used for non-Aurifeuillian numbers, and almost four times the limit for some tables.
+Specifically, the exponents go up to a value which keeps the L and M numbers under whatever size limit has been imposed on the other numbers in the table.
+This will be at least twice the limit used for non-Aurifeuillian numbers, and substantially more for some tables.
+In any examples below, the given table's size limit is assumed to be 1024 bits (i.e. exponents are limited so that all of the unfactored, non-Aurifeuillian numbers, as well as the unfactored L and M numbers in Aurifeuillian numbers, in the given table are less than 1024 bits in size).

 As a simple example, consider the table for 4n+3n.
 Assuming h is odd, with h = 2k - 1, the algebraic identity of use here is: